Am I experiencing domestic abuse?

 - Does your partner control the money?

 - Does your partner force you to have sex or make unreasonable demands?

 - Does your partner accuse you of being unfaithful?

 - Does your partner say you are useless and couldn’t cope without them?

 - Does your partner have sudden changes of mood which dominate the house?

 - Are you afraid of making your own decisions?

-If you have answered yes to one or more of these questions you may be experiencing domestic abuse
+If you have answered yes to one or more of these questions then you may be experiencing domestic abuse.

 Please talk to someone you trust about it — a friend, your health visitor, your GP — or call a helpline (numbers listed in the sidebar on this page).
 You do not have to give your name but get advice.
 There is also lots of information on this website that can help you.